SkylineCommunications/dataminer-docs/connector-help/connector_help/Inmarsat_Gateway_-_Terminal.md

 # Inmarsat Gateway - Terminal

-This connector represents one terminal of the Inmarsat Gateway driver.
+This connector represents one terminal of the Inmarsat Gateway connector.

 ## About